-Element of the Ministry Objective Learning Objectives #2 Inspect the 1.
-Describe the characteristics of a capacitor. direct current 2.
+Element of the Ministry Objective Learning Objectives #2 Inspect the Describe the characteristics of a capacitor. direct current 2.
 Analyze circuits formed by a DC voltage source, a resistor and capacitors. operation of passive 3.
 Describe the basic characteristics of a coil. components 4.
-Analyze a circuit formed by a DC voltage source, a resistor and coils 5.
+Analyze a circuit formed by a DC voltage source, a resistor and coils ' 5.
 Interpret blueprints and diagrams that include semi-conductor elements. #3.
-Inspect the 1.
-Describe the general theory of magnetization; make a connection between direct-current electrical power magnetic permeability and temporary and permanent magnets; define residual magnetism supply and 2.
+Inspect the Describe the general theory of magnetization; make a connection between direct-current magnetic permeability and temporary and permanent magnets; define electrical power residual magnetism supply and 2.
 Describe the general theory of electromagnetism and analyze the principles. distribution system Check the operation of a DC generator of an aircraft.
-Check the operation of a DC electric motor or an anorart.
-5. Check a DC system (alternator paralleling controlled by a single control box) of a pistons twin-engine aircraft.
-Check a DC system (with alternator paralleling each controlled by a regulator in continuous operation) of a pistons twin-engine aircraft Check a DC generation system of a turbine twin-engine aircraft Check the DC distribution system in a pistons twin-engine aircraft and a turbine twin-engine aircraft while respecting safety procedures Diagnose the malfunctions of the DC power and distribution systems of a pistons twin-engine aircraft and a turbine twin-engine aircraft 7.
-Perform the Electrical-Load 1.
-Identify relevant information for Electrical-Load Analysis for a twin-engine Analysis of a direct- - AC 43 13 current circuit in an - FAR 23 aircraft. - JAR 23 anuali. - Manufacturer's Manuals 2.
-Identify the regulations concerning requirements to create a new Electrical- Load Analysis
+Check the operation of a DC electric motor 5.
+Check a DC system (alternator paralleling controlled by a single control box) of a pistons twin-engine aircraft.
+6. Check a DC system (with alternator paralleling each controlled by a regulator in continuous operation) of a pistons twin-engine aircraft 7.
+Check a DC generation system of a turbine twin-engine aircraft 8.
+Check the DC distribution system in a pistons twin-engine aircraft and a turbine twin-engine aircraft while respecting safety procedures 9.
+Diagnose the malfunctions of the DC power and distribution systems of a · 7.
+Perform the pistons twin-engine aircraft and a turbine twin-engine aircraft 1.
+Identify relevant information for Electrical-Load Analysis for a twin-engine Electrical-Load .
+Identity relevant information for Electrical-Load Analysis for a twin-engine - AC 43 13 Analysis of a direct- - FAR 23 current circuit in an - JAR 23 aircraft. - Manufacturer's Manuals Identify the regulations concerning requirements to create a new Electrical- Load Analysis

-0263 Inspect simple alternating-current circuits on an aircraft. -- ------ --- --
+0263 Inspect simple alternating-current circuits on an aircraft.

 Element of the Ministerial Objective Learning Objective #1.
 Inspect AC circuits on an aircraft.
-1. Identify a sinusoidal wave form and its characteristics Use Ohm's Law and Kirchhoff's Laws to calculate the parameters of a resistive circuit powered by an alternative source.
+Identify a sinusoidal wave form and its characteristics Use Ohm's Law and Kirchhoff's Laws to calculate the parameters of a resistive circuit powered by an alternative source.
 Define the characteristics of AC-powered passive components: coils, capacitors, etc. Analyze AC-powered circuits containing resistors, capacitors and coils.
 5. Check a faulty circuit using a Multimeter. #2.
 Inspect passive components AC operation 1.Use alternating current to check various passive components to determine their condition. #3.
-Inspect AC 1.
-Check the operation of a transformer. electrical generation 2.
-Check the operation of an AC generator and distribution on an aircraft.
-3. Check the operation of an AC electric motor 4.
-Check operation of special electrical machines.
+Inspect AC Check the operation of a transformer. electrical generation and distribution on an 2.
+Check the operation of an AC generator aircraft.
+3. Check the operation of an AC electric motor an orara Check operation of special electrical machines.
 5. Check AC generation system of an aircraft whose primary generation is DC.
 6. Check the AC generation system on aircraft whose primary generation is AC #8.
 Make an Electric load analysis of an aircraft.
-Identify the information relevant to the analysis of AC electrical charge generation for aircraft with primary DC generation FAR 23 AC 43.13 JAR 23 Manufacturer's Manuals Identify information relevant to the analysis of AC electrical load generation for aircraft with primary AC generation FAR 25 AC 43.13 JAR 25 Manufacturer's manuals 3.Identify regulations that require a mandatory new electrical load analysis
+Identify the information relevant to the analysis of AC electrical charge generation for aircraft with primary DC generation FAR 23 AC 43.13 JAR 23 Manufacturer's Manuals 2.Identify information relevant to the analysis of AC electrical load generation for aircraft with primary AC generation - FAR 25 - AC 43.13 - JAR 25 - Manufacturer's manuals 3.
+Identify regulations that require a mandatory new electrical load analysis